viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 linkTitle: "Detect Color"
 weight: 41
 type: "docs"
-description: "Use the Vision Service in the Viam app to detect a color with the Viam Rover."
+description: "Use the vision service in the Viam app to detect a color with the Viam Rover."
 image: "/tutorials/try-viam-color-detection/detectioncam-comp-stream.png"
 imageAlt: "detectionCam stream displaying a color detection"
 images: ["/tutorials/try-viam-color-detection/detectioncam-comp-stream.png"]